Class: QgsMapLayerAction

 Triggers the action with the specified layer.

-Deprecated since version use: the version with QgsMapLayerActionContext instead.
+Deprecated since version 3.40: Use the version with QgsMapLayerActionContext instead.

-triggerForLayer(self, layer: QgsMapLayer, context: QgsMapLayerActionContext) Triggers the action with the specified layer.
+triggerForLayer(self, layer: Optional[QgsMapLayer], context: QgsMapLayerActionContext) Triggers the action with the specified layer.

 Parameters: